 "Notice Placer" means any agency, company, firm, organisation or person who has requested to place a Notice in The Gazette, whether acting on their own account or as agent or representative of a principal;

-"Publisher" means The Stationery Office Limited or TSO, with registered company number 03049649, acting in accordance with the concessionary contract awarded by The National Archives.
+"Publisher" means The Stationery Office Limited and or TSO, with registered company number 03049649, acting in accordance with the concessionary contract awarded by The National Archives.

 (ii) the singular includes the plural and vice-versa; and